-Audit Report Recommendations Management's Most Current Response Status () November 2013 EHSRM management must ensure that all oil handling employees are trained on the Plan on an annual basis.
+Audit Report Recommendations Management's Most Current Response Status () Navarah ar 0040 T November 2013 EHSRM management must ensure that all oil handling employees are trained on the Plan on an annual basis.
 Furthermore, to help increase the awareness of the Plan, it should be added to a University UPPS.
 EHSRM will review training records and ensure all employees handling oil are properly trained on annual basis.
 EHSRM will review the UPPS the next time it is up for review and make sure the Plan is added.
-Person Responsible: Russell Clark, Director of EHSRM In Progress Timetable for completion: June 1, 2014 EHSRM management should improve their communications with the various departments throughout the University to ensure that the access and the exact location of all oil containers on University property are known so that the containers can be inspected according to the SPCC Plans procedures.
-EHSRM will improve their communication with appropriate departments throughout campus to ensure that the departments have access and know the exact location of all oil containers on campus so all containers can be inspected according to SPCC Plans.
-In Progress Person Responsible: Russell Clark, Director of EHSRM Timetable for completion: June 1, 2014 Compliance Review, August 2013 Government Code 552.139).
-Since August 2013, Texas State has maintained the complian Policy: 100% complete Procedure: 100% complete Demonstrable Procedure: 96% complete ice rate for the elements noted as follows: TEXAS STATE E UNIVERSITY SYSTEM - SYSTEM ADMINISTRAT ION Public Funds Investment Act (PFIA) Audit, December 2013 System Administration should ensure investment reports and procedures fully comply with requirements articulated by the PFIA, the SAO, Rider 5, and the TSUS investment policies for operating and endowment funds.
+In Progress EHSRM management should improve their communications with the various departments throughout the University to ensure that the access and the exact location of all oil containers on University property are known so that the Person Responsible: Russell Clark, Director of EHSRM Timetable for completion: June 1, 2014 EHSRM will improve their communication with appropriate departments throughout campus to ensure that the departments have access and know the exact location of all oil containers on campus so all containers can be In Progress containers can be inspected according to the SPCC Plans procedures. inspected according to SPCC Plans.
+Person Responsible: Russell Clark, Director of EHSRM Timetable for completion: June 1, 2014 IT Policy Guideline Compliance Review, August 2013 Issues, recommendations, and management action plans for t exemptions allowed for information that relates to computer no Government Code 552.139).
+Since August 2013, Texas State has maintained the complian Policy: 100% complete Procedure: 100% complete Demonstrable Procedure: 96% complete etwork security or to the design, operation, or defense of a con TEXAS STATE UNIVERSITY SYSTEM - SYSTEM ADMINISTRAT TION Public Funds Investment Act (PFIA) Audit, December 2013 System Administration should ensure investment reports and procedures fully comply with requirements articulated by the PFIA, the SAO, Rider 5, and the TSUS investment policies for operating and endowment funds.
 Corrective Action Plan - System staff will formalize and publish an "investment reporting activity plan" to identify and schedule PFIA, SAO and Rider 5 quarterly and annual investment reports and related activities at the component and system levels.
 In Progress Person Responsible - Vice Chancellor for Finance in consultation with component chief financial officers.
 Timetable for Completion - The plan will be initiated with investment reports required for the February, 2014 Regents meeting and formalized over the course of the following 10 months.